 One of the more amusing things about foraging is that you can covet a certain plant for years and years, but never find it.
 Then, when you finally do, you start to see it everywhere.
-This was the year I cracked the code on wild hazelnuts, Corylus cornuta.
+This was the year I cracked the code on how to harvest hazelnuts, Corylus cornuta, in the wild.
 What makes harvesting wild hazels so hard?
 Glad you asked.
 I’ll tell you.

 First, you don’t harvest hazelnuts in traditional nut season (read: autumn).
 Nope, hazelnuts come ripe in high summer here in California, or late summer in most other places.
 If you wait until late September, when most other nuts are ripening, you’re too late.
 I pick most of my hazels at the end of July and in early August.

 Which brings me to the second problem.
 Finding hazel trees.
 Lesson One: Hazelnuts don’t grow on trees.
 They grow on shrubs.
 Rarely will a hazel grow past 15 feet high, and eight feet or less is pretty much the rule here.
 So you don’t want to look up to spot hazels.

 (Keep in mind I am writing here solely about the beaked hazelnut, not the American hazelnut, which does not grow in California.)